samikoz/raytracer/README.md

 Could then pass this class to texture.colourAt and also implement matrix-transformations for it.
 - Can implement simplified form of finding refractive indices.
 Allow for specification which refindex algorithm one wants.
 Probably that would lead to some RayHitFactory implementation.
+- No tests for reflection, refraction etc. Have messed with refraction, so before you use it make sure it works properly.